Trace formulas in higher dimensions: Krein trace formula for self-adjoint operators

 \section{Krein trace formula for self-adjoint operators}

-The aim of this section is twofold: give a proof of the existence of the first order spectral shift measures and the associated trace formula for a tuple of bounded, commuting, self-adjoint operators with perturbations allowed to be in the normed ideals $\il$ of $\bh$.
-The second one is to find the same for a tuple of unbounded, commuting, self-adjoint operators with perturbations allowed to be in $\boh$.
-Note that, proving the result for unbounded operators with $\boh$ perturbations needs more careful analysis compared to bounded operators with ideal perturbations.
-In the following lemma, {\cite[Lemma 5.1]{AzDo09}} is generalized to multi-variable function.
+The aim of this section is twofold: first, to prove the Krein trace formula for a tuple of bounded, commuting, self-adjoint operators with perturbations allowed to be in the normed ideals $\il$ of $\bh$; second, to establish the same for a tuple of unbounded, commuting, self-adjoint operators with perturbations allowed to be in $\boh$.
+Note that proving the result for unbounded operators with $\boh$ perturbations requires a more careful analysis compared to the case of bounded operators with ideal perturbations.